richardrigutins/virgil-agent/README.md

 Chat messages are not persisted in a database, but are stored in the cache for a limited amount of time.
 Previous messages are used as context for the AI service to generate better responses.

-Because of the limitations of the AI services, only a given number of messages is stored in the cache for a conversation; after that, old messages are removed from the cache whenever a new message is received.
+Because of the limitations of the AI services, only a given number of messages are stored in the cache for a conversation; after that, old messages are removed from the cache whenever a new message is received.

+VirgilAgent does not currently include a frontend application, but, through the Bot functionality, it can be integrated inside web pages or with a variety of channels (e.g. Telegram, Teams, etc.).

 ## Getting started